alexws-com/alexws-com/README.md

 - 👀 I’m interested in JavaScript, Vue.js, Node.js, and Python.
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Full Stack projects that require efficient and scalable solutions. intl How to reach me: 6881172@gmail.com  or connect via LinkedIn
+- 💞️ I’m looking to collaborate on Full Stack projects that require efficient and scalable solutions. intl How to reach me: email or connect via LinkedIn
 - 📫 How to reach me ...
 - 😄 Pronouns: he
 - ⚡ Fun fact: ...